- Symposium in German and English

 - Anne-Marie Bonnet, Professor for Art History, University of Bonn (moderation)

-- Kathleen Bühler, Chief Curator for Contemporary Art, Kunstmuseum Bern
+- Kathleen Bühler, Chief Curator, Kunstmuseum Bern

 In the 1970s, Heidi Bucher addressed spatial manifestations of social relations and repressive orders, the overlapping of one’s own space and external space – of (spatial) conflicts.
 How did her Bauhaus-influenced education or her various stays abroad, especially the several years she spent in Los Angeles, lead to the processual and emancipatory strategies of her main work?